maxschulmeister/reval/PRD.md

 ## 3. Development Phases

-### Phase 1: TypeScript/JavaScript Foundation
+### Core Functionality

-- Support for TypeScript/JavaScript functions only
+- Support for TypeScript/JavaScript functions only.
-- **Benchmark Types:**
-  - Text-to-text
-  - Image-to-text
+- Benchmark text-to-text functions.
-- Basic CSV input/output format
-- Essential metrics (speed, accuracy)
-- Simple dashboard with table view
-- File-based test data handling
+- Handle CSV data using `data-forge`.

-### Phase 2: Enhanced Features

-- Support for Python integration
-- Advanced metrics (cost, retries)
+- Calculate essential metrics like speed and accuracy.
-- Graph visualization
-- Run comparison in dashboard

-### Phase 3: Extended Language Support

-- Support for Go, Rust, and other languages
-- Custom metric definitions
-- CI/CD integration
-- Cloud storage and team features
+- Store benchmark runs and results in a local SQLite database.

 ## 4. Target Audience & User Personas